Ricardosgeral/relier/README.md

 The graphical user interface (GUI) runs on a [*Nextion device*](https://nextion.itead.cc/), which is a smart touchscreen, also referred as an *HMI - Human Machine Interface*.
-Note that, it does not work like typical TFT or HDMI monitors.
+Note that, this device does not work like typical TFT or HDMI monitors.
 A code needs to be developed and uploaded to the device using a Micro SD card.
-The connection between *Nextion device* and the *Raspberry Pi* is made via *Serial UART* (TX and RX channels, pins 14 and 15 in the GPIO).
+The connection between *Nextion device* and the *Raspberry Pi* is made via *UART*(Universal asynchronous receiver-transmitter), that is, via serial communication in pins GPIO14(TXD) and GPIO15 (RXD) (in all Raspberry models).
 The GUI interface of the project was developed in the [Nextion Editor](https://nextion.itead.cc/resources/download/nextion-editor/) (free software - only for windows!).
 Follow the [Nextion Editor Guide](https://nextion.itead.cc/editor_guide/) to learn how to work with it.